Fixpoints and relative precompleteness: Turing degrees, up to a numbering

 \subsection{Divisibility}

-In order to turn results about lowness into results about Turing reducibility, we will make use of the following notion of \emph{divisibility}.
-For $x\in\omega$, we let $[x]_{\simgamma}$ denote the equivalence class of $x$ under $\sim_\gamma$.
+In order to turn results about lowness into results about Turing reducibility, we will make use of the following notion of \emph{divisibility}.\footnote{ The notion of divisibility is very similar to the notion of an $A$-wide numbering from Selivanov~\cite{SelivanovWide}.
+A numbering $\gamma$ is $A$-wide if there exists an $A$-c.e.\ sequence of $\gamma$-index sets $(S_n)_{n \in \omega}$ and an $A$-computable function $u$ such that for all $n$, $u(n) \in S_n - \bigcup_{k \neq n} S_k$.
+Every $A$-wide numbering is $(\omega, A)$-divisible, but it is not clear whether the converse holds.} For $x\in\omega$, we let $[x]_{\simgamma}$ denote the equivalence class of $x$ under $\sim_\gamma$.